mlfoundations/evalchemy/chat_benchmarks/IFEval/README.md

 * Added eval\_instruct.py to integrate with lm\_eval API.
 (Complete)
 * Added evaluation.py which is wrapper around evaluation_main.py to call important functions and calculate similar evaluations and return a json.
 (Complete)
+* For package inclusion some changes were made.
+Check the earlier commit after bug fixes which works on changes to package inclusion.

+Package needed to be installed: `langdetect immutabledict`